monksoftware/guides/style/rspec/README.md

 * Do not use `described_class` or `subject`
 * Use `subject` only for contexts with shorthand syntax, `it { should be_present }`
 * Do not use braces when not needed.
 [Example][braces-example]
+* Do not nest context too deep
+* Use shared examples where appropriate
+* Use metaprogramming for testing same code for multiple input values.
+[Example][metaprogramming-example]

 [braces-example]: /style/rspec/braces.rb
+[metaprogramming-example]: /style/rspec/metaprogramming.rb

 Factories
 ---------